 Sure can!
 However, this is where I make that special note that you won’t get the same consistent results if you vary from the original recipe.
 But, if you find yourself short, here’s a few swaps you can make:

-- Cassava flour: You can swap this for rice flour or an all-purpose gluten free flour.
+- Cassava flour: Swap this for rice flour or an all-purpose gluten free flour blend.

 - Avocado spray: Use avocado oil brushed on top of the chicken pieces.

-- I HIGHLY recommend using chicken thighs for this when making this healthy orange chicken recipe.
+- I HIGHLY recommend using chicken thighs for this recipe.
 They stay moist and get nice and crisp when baked.

-- When coating the chicken pieces, make sure to sufficiently shake off the excess flour so it doesn’t coat the pan and burn.
+- When coating the chicken pieces, sufficiently shake off the excess flour so it doesn’t coat the pan and burn.

 - If you make the sauce ahead of time, reheat it in a saucepan for a few minutes until warm before tossing it with the chicken.